 You need at least a bachelor's degree to be considered for admission into an executive J.D. program.
-Some admissions committees may prefer that you have professional experience or that your job has a legal application.
-You can also expect to take the Law School Admissions Test and submit college transcripts from every school you've attended.
+Some admissions committees may prefer that you have professional experience.
+You can also expect to take the Law School Admissions Test (LSAT) and submit college transcripts from every school you've attended.
 Additionally, some programs may enforce educational requirements; for example, you may need to have earned a minimum GPA or taken prerequisite classes.

 What Classes Could I Take?

 Coursework in an executive J.D. program provides training in advanced legal theory and applications.
+The first year of study requires many of the same courses as the J.D. program, followed by greater flexibility in the curriculum to suit the student's career interests.
 This degree program may culminate in a comprehensive project or exam, which may be collaborative.
-Some courses of study allow you to choose a specialization in areas like technology or criminal justice.
 The following are examples of classes you might find in the curriculum:

 - Legal research methodologies